Carreau/phd-dissertation/parts/roleofactin.rst

 .. _role_of_actin:

-The Role And Composition Of Cytoskeleton
+The Role And Composition Of The Cytoskeleton
-****************************************
+********************************************
 ..
 2

-We have already introduced the cell cytoskeleton in a previous part, we will describe its component and functionality more in detail here.
-The cytoskeleton of the cell as though three main function, it connects the cell both physically and biochemically to the external environment, generate and coordinate the forces that give the cell its shape and allow it to move, it is also responsible for organising spatially  the cell content :cite:`Fletcher2010`.
+We have already introduced the cell cytoskeleton in a previous part, and we will describe its components and functionality more in detail here.
+The cytoskeleton has three main functions, it connects the cell both physically and biochemically to the external environment, generate and coordinate the forces that give the cell its shape and allows it to move.
+It is also responsible for organising spatially  the cell content :cite:`Fletcher2010`.
-The cytoskeleton is also in particular sensitive to Spatial and temporal information that can affect cell fate and the assembly of cytoskeletal structure.
-This can be seen for example with the bud scar of budding yeast that persist after division.
+The cytoskeleton is also in particular sensitive to spatial and temporal information that can affect cell fate and the assembly of the cytoskeletal structure.
+This can be seen for example with the bud scar of budding yeast that persists after division.

 Composition of cell cytoskeleton
 ================================
 ..
 3

-The cytoskeleton is mainly composed of three type of filaments.
-The microtubules, intermediate filament and actin filament, also known as microfilaments.
+The cytoskeleton is mainly composed of three types of filaments.
+Microtubules, intermediate filament and actin filament, also known as microfilaments.

 ..
 Microtubules

-Microtubules are the wider with a diameter of 20nm :num:`Fig #fig-mt` and the stiffer of the three kinds of filament with a persistence length in the order of millimeter, which is much longer than the size of the usual cell.
+Microtubules are the widest structure with a diameter of 20nm (:num:`Fig #fig-mt`) and the stiffest of the three kinds of filaments with a persistence length in the order of millimeters, much longer than the size of the usual cell.
 Microtubules are extensively studied :cite:`Valiron2001`.
-Microtubules are formed by the polymerisation of an heterodimer of tubuline that lead to the formation of polar (oriented) filament that can be walked on by molecular motors.
+Microtubules are formed by the polymerisation of a heterodimer of tubuline that leads to the formation of polar (oriented) filaments that can be walked on by molecular motors.
 These molecular motors can be decomposed in two families – kinesins and dyneins – depending on the end toward which the motor preferably walk.
-Microtubules are mostly known for their action during the cells mitosis where they will form majority of the mitotic spindle that drive the segregation of the chromosomes in two groups, each group ending in one of the daughter cells.
+Microtubules are mostly known for their action during mitosis where they will form majority of the mitotic spindle that drive the segregation of the chromosomes in two groups, each group ending in one of the daughter cells.